Sidd5arth/JS-Toy-Projects/README.md

 # Guess-MY-Number
-A simple game where you have to guess the hidden numbers between 1 to 20.
+A simple game where you have to guess the hidden number between 1 to 20.
 # How to play
 There is a random number that is in between 1 to 20 you have to guess the number by typing it in the textbox.<br>
 You will be given 20 chances each chance cost 1 score point where 20 being the highest score possible i.e. to guess the right